-There are at least two threats to our identifying assumption.
+There are at least 2 threats to our identifying assumption.
 The first threat to identification is that EBA and non-EBA banks have a different evolution in terms of the outcomes we consider for more structural reasons.
-Given the difference between EBA banks and non-EBA banks based on observables such as size and market capitalization that we document in section III.C, this could be a cause for concern.
-An advantage of using the specification in equation (1) is that, relative to a static difference in difference or a matching estimator, we can explicitly test for this.
-We do this by formally testing for whether γ_k is zero for k prior to the EBA capital exercise.
-If we cannot reject the null hypothesis on γ_k for this sub-period, we take this as supporting evidence for our identifying assumption.
+Given the difference between EBA banks and non-EBA banks based on observables such as size and market capitalization that we document in Section III.C, this could be a cause for concern.
+An advantage of using the specification in equation (1) is that, relative to a static difference-in-difference or a matching estimator, we can explicitly test for this.
+We do this by formally testing for whether γ_k is 0 for k prior to the EBA capital exercise.
+If we cannot reject the null hypothesis on γ_k for this subperiod, we take this as supporting evidence for our identifying assumption.

-In addition, we perform three additional analyses based on a more similar subsample of banks.8 In the first subsample analysis (see Online Appendix for details), we restrict attention to only EBA banks.
+In addition, we perform 3 additional analyses based on a more similar subsample of banks.8 In the first subsample analysis (see Supplementary Material for details), we restrict attention to only EBA banks.
 Our treatment indicator in this setting is the initial Core Tier 1 ratio of the EBA banks at the end of 2010.
 The underlying idea behind this identification approach is that EBA banks with a lower initial capital ratio are more affected by the capital exercise, compared to other banks.
-In the second subsample analysis, we restrict attention - wherever possible - to only consider the six banks closest to the threshold for each country.
-That is, we take the three largest non-treated banks and the three smallest treated banks in our sample for a given country and compare the evolution of the outcomes considered across these two groups.
-Finally, we follow Gropp et al. (2019) and adopt a matching approach (see Online Appendix), where EBA banks are matched with non-EBA banks based on three alternative matching strategies.
+In the second subsample analysis, we restrict attention (wherever possible) to only consider the 6 banks closest to the threshold for each country.
+That is, we take the 3 largest nontreated banks and the 3 smallest treated banks in our sample for a given country and compare the evolution of the outcomes considered across these 2 groups.
+Finally, we follow Gropp et al. (2019) and adopt a matching approach (see Supplementary Material), where EBA banks are matched with non-EBA banks based on 3 alternative matching strategies.

-The second threat to identification is that - even if EBA and non-EBA banks are comparable before the capital exercise - they are hit by different shocks during the EBA capital exercise which in turn affect the outcomes considered differentially.
-A key concern is that EBA banks could be more exposed to the sovereign debt crisis or other regulatory proposals9, and that the divergence in outcomes across EBA and non-EBA banks are driven by this.
-We address this concern in two ways.
-First, in the Online Appendix, we saturate our specification with country \times year-quarter fixed effects.
-This effectively ensures that we compare banks within a given country in a given yearquarter.
-If exposure to the sovereign debt crisis is fixed at the country \times year-quarter level, this approach ensures that the estimated relative difference is not driven by the sovereign debt crisis.
-Second, we conduct a placebo exercise (see Online Appendix) where we consider the difference in
+The second threat to identification is that (even if EBA and non-EBA banks are comparable before the capital exercise) they are hit by different shocks during the EBA capital exercise which in turn affect the outcomes considered differentially.
+A key concern is that EBA banks could be more exposed to the sovereign debt crisis or other regulatory proposals,9 and that the divergence in outcomes across EBA and non-EBA banks are driven by this.
+We address this concern in 2 ways.
+First, in